Arawakan languages

-Arawakan (Arahuacan, Maipuran Arawakan, "mainstream" Arawakan, Arawakan proper), also known as Maipurean (also Maipuran, Maipureano, Maipúre), is a language family that developed among ancient Indigenous peoples in South America.
+Arawakan, also known as Maipurean (also Maipuran), is a language family spoken amongst various Indigenous peoples in South America.
 Branches migrated to Central America and the Greater Antilles and Lesser Antilles in the Caribbean and the Atlantic, including what is now the Bahamas.
 Most present-day South American countries are known to have been home to speakers of Arawakan languages, with the exceptions of Ecuador, Uruguay, and Chile.
-Maipurean may be related to other language families in a hypothetical Macro-Arawakan stock.

 Name

 The name Maipure was given to the family by Filippo S. Gilii in 1782, after the Maipure language of Venezuela, which he used as a basis of his comparisons.
 It was renamed after the culturally more important Arawak language a century later.
-The term Arawak took over, until its use was extended by North American scholars to the broader Macro-Arawakan proposal.
+The term Arawak took over (e.g. "Arawak languages"), until its use was extended by North American scholars to the broader Macro-Arawakan proposal.
 At that time, the name Maipurean was resurrected for the core family.

-See Arawakan vs Maipurean for details.
+In 1783, the Italian priest Filippo Salvatore Gilii recognized the unity of the Maipure language of the Orinoco and Moxos of Bolivia; he named their family Maipure.
+It was renamed Arawak by Von den Steinen (1886) and Brinton (1891) after Arawak in the Guianas, one of the major languages of the family.
+The modern equivalents are Maipurean or Maipuran and Arawak or Arawakan.

+The term Arawakan is now used in two senses.
+South American scholars use Aruák for the family demonstrated by Gilij and subsequent linguists.
+In North America, however, scholars have used the term to include a hypothesis adding the Guajiboan and Arawan families.
+In North America, scholars use the name Maipurean to distinguish the core family, which is sometimes called core Arawak(an) or Arawak(an) proper instead.

+Kaufman (1990: 40) relates the following:

+[The Arawakan] name is the one normally applied to what is here called Maipurean.
+Maipurean used to be thought to be a major subgroup of Arawakan, but all the living Arawakan languages, at least, seem to need to be subgrouped with languages already found within Maipurean as commonly defined.
+The sorting out of the labels Maipurean and Arawakan will have to await a more sophisticated classification of the languages in question than is possible at the present state of comparative studies.

 Dispersal

 The Arawakan linguistic matrix hypothesis (ALMH) suggests that the modern diversity of the Arawakan language family stems from the diversification of a trade language or lingua franca that was spoken throughout much of tropical lowland South America.
 Proponents of this hypothesis include Santos-Granero (2002) and Eriksen (2014).
-Eriksen (2014) proposes that the Arawakan family had only broken up after 600 CE, but Michael (2020) considers this to be unlikely, noting that Arawakan internal diversity is greater than that of the Romance languages.
+Eriksen (2014) proposes that the Arawakan family had only broken up after 600 AD, but Michael (2020) considers this to be unlikely, noting that Arawakan internal diversity is greater than that of the Romance languages.
 On the other hand, Blench (2015) suggests a demographic expansion that had taken place over a few thousand years, similar to the dispersals of the Austronesian and Austroasiatic language families in Southeast Asia.